QuTech-Delft/cQASM-spec/README.md

 This notation not only allows for a more concise notation than the equivalent using jumps and labels, but it may also execute more efficiently in some cases, especially in the context of a VLIW architecture.

 > JvS: note; while not explicitly documented, the 1.0 grammar already allowed all gates to be controlled.
 I don't know if QX "1.0" supports this though.

+Note: on very rare occasions, code like `c-x` may appear in an expression.
+This happens when `c` is a macro parameter with that exact name, `x` is a macro parameter of any name, and you want to subtract the two.
+If you don't place spaces around the subtraction operator this will lead to an "unexpected CDASH" error from the parser.
+To avoid this, place a space before and/or after the operator.

 Pragmas and annotations (new in 2.0)